Legacy Video Tips

-Your parents and grandparents’ memories are priceless windows into their life story and your family history.
-Capturing them today will ensure your children and generations beyond will have a chance to know them as you now do.
-As a Legacy Video producer, below are a few Legacy Video tips to help you record your parent or grandparent sharing their stories in a Legacy Video.
+Your grandparents’ memories are priceless windows into their life story and your family history.
+Recording them today will give younger generations a chance to know their story.
+As a Family History Video producer, below are a few Legacy Video tips to help you record your parent or grandparent sharing stories in a Legacy Video.

 Legacy Video Tips